InBetweenNames/IREmbeddingAndReport/README.md

                         A metadata file
   --model model         Pre-trained doc2vec model (use --train to create) --findsimilar FINDSIMILAR
-                        Find all documents similar to the listed one --dumpdocvectors DUMPDOCVECTORS
+                        Find all documents similar to the listed one (must include conference name, for example --findsimilar
+                        '<id> <conference>', a space character must exist between <id> and <conference>) --dumpdocvectors DUMPDOCVECTORS
                         Dump document vectors to file (requires --train or --model)
+  --dumpwordvectors DUMPWORDVECTORS
+                        Dump word vectors to file (requires --train or --model)

 ~~~